NedaParvini/NoteTaker/README.md

 Then we have to run the node.js file and see the result in localhost I also created a Video which shows the process of running in Terminal and localhost.

+When I run the server.js, I go to localhost port 3001, then I can see a Note Taker page and by clicking the link I go to the notes page.
+In notes page I can type the title of a note and text or comments for it, then Save icon appear in the navigation at the top of the page and right side. when I click the save, I can see the note and text go to the left hand column, and I will be able to write/add another note, comment in the right side.

+I also can delete each note and then when I click the note title in the left hand, I can see the both title and text in the right hand.

 ## Features:

 *JavaScript